spectrocloud/librarium/docs/docs-content/getting-started/azure/deploy-k8s-cluster.md

 ![Update the cluster](/getting-started/azure/getting-started_deploy-k8s-cluster_create_cluster.webp)

-The cluster deployment process can take 15 to 30 min.
-The deployment time varies depending on the cloud provider, cluster profile, cluster size, and the node pool configurations provided.
+The cluster deployment process can take 15 to 30 minutes.
+Deployment time varies depending on the cloud provider, cluster profile, cluster size, and node pool configurations provided.
 You can learn more about the deployment progress by reviewing the event log.
-Click on the **Events** tab to view the log.
+Choose your cluster and select the **Events** tab to view the log.

 ![Update the cluster](/getting-started/azure/getting-started_deploy-k8s-cluster_event_log.webp)